todokr/play-prelude.g8/README.md

-# Play in Harness
+# Prelude
 A PlayFramework Template for Startup & Indie Developer.

 ## Usage
-Just run `sbt new todokr/play-in-harness.g8`.
+Just run `sbt new todokr/play-prelude.g8`.

 Then move to generated project directory.
 Executing `sbt run` will start